kamilburda/batcher/docs/sections/Customization.md

 Each time you add this procedure, adjust the file extension, file format options and other settings as needed.

+**I want to apply procedure(s) on image files (such as scaling), but I also want to export them using their original file format.**

+1. Press the `Options...` button and check `Use original file extension`.
+2. Add and adjust your desired procedures.

 **I want to export all layers using the image size, not the layer size.**

 Uncheck or remove the `Resize to layer size` procedure.